Gaara95/website/balancing_game/balancing_game.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

-All the code in this tutorial is licensed under the MIT license, the exact terms for which can be found here: http://mit-license.org/
+All the code in this tutorial is licensed under the MIT license, the exact terms for which can be found <a href="https://mit-license.org/">here</a>